davisanc/AzureSecurityLabs/README.md

 ![local nt gateway](/images/local-nt-gateway.png)

-Once the local gateway is created we will define a connection to our onpremise VPN Gateway.
+Once the local gateway is created we will **define a connection to our onpremise VPN Gateway**.
 We will use a private shared key to enable the IPSEC VPN to come up.
 Remember to mark BGP to ‘enabled’ on your Connection.

 **Configure the pfSense VPN Firewall**